Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 .. warning::

-  Be aware of transferring CCDs to a non-existing account address or contract address.
+  Be aware of transferring CCDs to a non-existing account address or contract address which results in an error on Concordium.
-  This specification by itself does not include a standard that has to be followed.
   Checking the existence of an account address/ contract address would ideally be done off-chain before the message is even sent to the smart contract.

 .. _CIS-5-functions-withdrawCis2Tokens: